Zaatar w Zeit

-The name Zaatar W Zeit (stylized as zaatar w zeit) refers to thyme or za'atar in Arabic, a common Middle Eastern herb in Levantine Arabic cuisine used notably in preparation of za'atar manakish and other recipes, and zeit (Arabic for olive oil in this context).
-The franchise has introduced a far more varied menu than just zaatar-based products.
+The name refers to thyme, or za'atar in Arabic – a common Middle Eastern herb in Levantine Arabic cuisine used notably in preparation of za'atar manakeesh and other recipes – and zeit (Arabic for olive oil in this context).
+The franchise has introduced a far more varied menu than just za'atar-based products.

 Company

 History and expansion

 Zaatar w Zeit restaurant started as a self-operating business in Lebanon and has expanded through more branches in Lebanon and with franchisees abroad.
 Headquartered in Jeita, Zouk Mosbeh, Lebanon, it is one of Lebanon's largest restaurant chains.
 The central kitchen and warehouses are also in Jeita, Zouk Mosbeh.
 The company began back in 1999 selling Lebanese dough food such as manakish.
 They also have international operations in a number of countries in the Middle East.

-On 6 August 2022, company has started their partnership with Xclusive Yachts.

 United Arab Emirates and Saudi Arabia

-Food conglomerate Cravia has operated franchises in the United Arab Emirates since June 2005 and, in partnership with Health Food Company, in the KSA since 2013.
+Food conglomerate Cravia has operated franchises in the United Arab Emirates and in the KSA.
 A number of outlets in the UAE are open 24/7.
-A discount is offered to government employees with the Esaad card.
-In some areas of Dubai, electric motorbikes have been trialed since late 2018 in an attempt to increase operational sustainability.
+A discount is offered to government employees with the Esaad card or with the Fazaa card.
+In some areas of Dubai, electric delivery motorbikes have been trialed since late 2018 in an attempt to increase operational sustainability.